 Cabo de Gata Park is a place I would love to stay forever!
-Preserved nature, wild beaches, relax atmosphere… When you feel the wind blowing on your hair and the sun kissing your skin, it is love at the first sight!
+Preserved nature, wild beaches, relaxed atmosphere… When you feel the wind blowing on your hair and the sun kissing your skin, it is love at first sight!

 Our journey started early in the morning at Almeria Airport (where we found the best rates for renting a car).
 From there we follow the signs to Cabo de Gata – Níjar Natural Park and in less than one hour we were in front of this intense blue sea and stunning desert landscape.

 We drove almost 5 hours, stopping by some viewpoints, exploring some off-road tracks, climbing rocks and mountains.
 Before hit the road we got some water, fruits, cookies and they saved us.
 Most of the time there are no shops or restaurants around the roads, so you have to be prepared for the day trip!

-It was middle of June, hot weather and the beaches weren’t crowded.
+It was the middle of June, hot weather and the beaches weren’t crowded.
 Cabo de Gata is still a secret destination in Spain.
 For sun & beach seekers like us, that was PERFECTION!

-On the second and the third days in the Cabo de Gata Park we discovered hidden beaches, swam in crystal clear water and relaxed under the sun!
+On the second and the third days in the Cabo de Gata Park we discovered hidden beaches, we swam in crystal clear water and relaxed under the sun!
 The park is full of pretty untouched beach, we pick some of them that you must visit.
 The best from the best! 😀

-Cabo de Gata Beaches – Our Favorites
+Cabo de Gata beaches – our favorites

 » Cala San Pedro